markjjacob/chemnitz/Teaching.md

 {{2}}
 > **Principle 2:**
-> If students can do your task, give them the opportunity.
+> If students can play your role, give them the opportunity.
 > *Please lead the discussion.*
 >
 > **Next level:** Let students contribute to shaping the session.